MartinBulla/shorebird_bipInc_con/README.md

-## Analyses of partner similarity in incubation bouts of biparenal shorebird using data from Bulla *et al.* 2016, Nature
+## Analyses of partner similarity in incubation bouts of biparenal shorebirds using data from Bulla *et al.* 2016, Nature

 ### **Overview**